 Photoshop 2020 has plenty of basic tools for image manipulation - crop, paint, fill, blur, sharpen, erase, dodge, and so on.
 That'll satisfy most casual users.
 Get beyond the basics and you have options for manipulating multiple layers, masks, channels and paths.
 You can replace entire backgrounds with ease, do things like mirror-image creation, and manipulate 3D and 360 degree images too.

-One of the newer features for 2020 is the increased control you have over the Content-Aware Fill tool.
+One of the newer features introduced in the 2020 update is the Content-Aware Fill tool.
 This tool basically enables you to quickly remove unwanted elements from your photos.
 For example, you can remove trash or people in the background and the fill makes the space around the removed object appear as though nothing had been there in the first place.
 To increase the accuracy of the fill, the update allows you to specify exactly what areas of the photo you want the fill to pull from as well as the areas you want it to avoid.

 There are so many features, and it's impossible to cover them all here.
 Overall, we're impressed with the layout and interface, and how smooth the editing actually is.
 You'll rarely make mistakes when the program stutters, because once open it's usually solid as a rock.